 Our favorite Catholic saints series would be the one by Mary F. Windeatt, and we stock some titles in the shop at times.
 We tend to hoard them for our personal libraries.

-These can be a bit expensive, too, and there are other options.
-Here are the books that we read to/with our children.
+Here are the other books that we also read to/with our children.

 For younger kids (5 to about 7 years old): 5-10 Minute Bedtime Stories for Children was written by a Filipina, Techie Cano-Lopez, and illustrated by homeschool graduate Jewelle Villarisco.
 My 5-year-old now has a favorite saint because of this book!

 For age 8 and up: Yes!
 The Life of Josemaria Escriva for Young People is a book translated from Spanish about the life of the founder of the Opus Dei and features charming illustrations per page.
 My 9-year-old boy is reading this now.

 For age 12 and up: Story of a Soul: The Autobiography of St. Therese of Lisieux was the actual book by St. Therese of Lisieux.
 The language is accessible, and can be read over one year.
 But reading it aloud to my eldest at age 10 was a wonderful experience; we learned together!